-The Clinic’s ADRC program is centrally located at Lutheran Hospital near Cleveland’s downtown on West 25th Street.
+Cleveland Clinic’s ADRC program is centrally located at Lutheran Hospital near Cleveland’s downtown on West 25th Street.
 The area is safe and vibrant with new restaurants and shops.
-The famed West Side Market is an easy walk from the hospital.
+The famous West Side Market is an easy walk from the hospital.
 Access is easy from all directions of Northeast Ohio, as the freeway system (Rt.
 2) is only two short blocks away.

 Learn more about Lutheran Hospital.